the4thdoctor/pg_chameleon/index.md

 The tool can pull the data from a cascading replica when the MySQL slave is configured with log-slave-updates.

+The latest release is the [v1.0-alpha.4](https://github.com/the4thdoctor/pg_chameleon/releases/tag/v1.0-alpha.4)

+This release is available via pypi.
+Please ensure you are running the latest pip version before installing pg_chameleon.

 #### Branches and testing

+The branch currently developed is the pgchameleon_v1.

-The revamp branch is the development branch and should't be used for testis.
+The branch pgchameleon_v2 is the pure python 3 project's revamp.

-The master branch receives the updates from revamp when the branch is working properly.
-The master branch is suggested for testing the tool.

-There is an initial  Alpha 1  release which works but is not completely tested.
-Several bugs have been fixed since the release.

-An Alpha 2 release should appear very soon.

-The tool comes with the following limitations.
+I will start active development when psycopg2 2.7 will become available.

 #### Installation in virtualenv

-For working properly you should use virtualenv for installing the requirements via pip No daemon yet
+For working properly you should use virtualenv and install it using *pip install pg_chameleon*.

-The script should be executed in a screen session to keep it running.
-Currently there's no respawning of the process on failure nor failure detector.
+The script should be executed in a screen session to keep it running or using cron.
+Currently there's no respawning of the process or failure detection.

 #### psycopg2 requires python and postgresql dev files